October 28th, 2024

 Tribute to Howard Nations-The Spielberg Method

-Problem Presented.
 At times in jury selection I am faced with overcoming a jury bias about frivolous lawsuits.

 The problem with challenging the belief is that it will not succeed.
 In the words of the great Washington State trial lawyer, Paul Luvera, “You can challenge people on their bias, their life experience, and their values, but it is a waste of time.”

 Conversely, agreeing with the belief is disingenuous as we know most lawsuits are not frivolous.
-Being disingenuous with the jury is false and likely sensed by the panel.
+Being disingenuous with the jury is false and sensed by the panel.

 When faced with a jury panel where members express the belief many lawsuits are without merit Howard Nations teaches “The Spielberg Method” which suspends the bias belief for the life of the trial.